aeyobd/dwarfs/thesis/data.md

 Near UMi, there is a small ($R_h\sim 0.5'$), likely unassociated, ultrafaint star cluster, Muñoz 1 [@munoz+2012].
 The cluster is at a relative position of $(\xi, \eta) \approx(-42, -15)$  arcminutes, corresponding to an elliptical radius of 37 arcminutes.
 Muñoz 1 does not have a bright RGB, so has few stars above the *Gaia* magnitude limit.
 The cluster has little effect on the elliptically-averaged density profile (see location on [@fig:scl_observed_profiles]).

 Our density profiles are robust to alternative methodologies and magnitude cuts.
 Density profiles based on J+24 candidates may be biased by their assumed spatial likelihoods.
 To address this, we consider a Bayesian model with a non-parametric spatial likelihood.
 We also explore selections using absolute cuts, and the effect of structural assumptions of the density profile (Appendix -@sec:extra_density).
 These methodologies are consistent except when the derived density drops below the background of satellite-like stars (from the CMD+PM sample).
 We also do not find evidence of magnitude biases in the density profiles, indicating inhomogeneous magnitude-completeness is small.
-Our density profiles furthermore agree with photometric surveys and similar literature (see @sec:extra_density).
+Our density profiles furthermore agree with photometric surveys and similar literature (see Appendix -@sec:extra_density).
 We conclude that selection criteria do not influence our results.